Modern Outdoor Sculpture Artist

 My aptitude toward Geometry and Sculpture were good so I began work on Abstracting Minimalism.

-Things had gone as simple as possible and I could only see moving outward.
+Art had gotten as simple as possible and I could only see moving outward.

 Outer Space and Infinity have been prime factors in my work.

-I was blown away when I learned the sky did not end and have found myself working in cyclitic aspects.
+I was fascinated as a kid when I learned the sky did not end and have found myself working in cyclitic aspects.

-The sculpture being the inner space leaves the predominate portion of my sculptures in outer space.
+My sculpture has been about the space interesecting circles in space have in common, leaving the predominate portion of my work in outer space.

-I began dividing the rectangle which I preferred over the square, elegant and elongated.
+I have primarly worked with the rectangle which I preferred over the square because of it's elegant and elongated shape when compaired to the square.

 When building Sculpture I know exactly where each piece fits.

-Making cardboard models to scale a practice I learned working in the drafting room.
+I use cardboard models to scale and refine my sculpture, a practice I learned working in the drafting room at my fathers architecual office.

 My Father’s Modern Architecture came into play again as I began to realize my choice of style and materials.

-Wood, Concrete and Steels were engrained into me from a young age.
+Wood, Concrete and Steel were introduced to me at a young age.

-My exposure to Modernism was early having a father in both the Bauhaus and Modernist Movements.
+My exposure to Modernism was early having a father in both the Bauhaus and The Mid Century California Modern style.

-The New Talent Committee from LACMA would stop by yearly and one of the committee members Joni Gordon started a Gallery Newspace were I showed for 35 years with exception of Jan Turner and Fred Hoffman.
+One of the New Talent Committee members from LACMA Joni Gordon started a gallery Newspace L.A. were I showed for 35 years primarly with exception of exhibiting at the Jan Turner Gallery and Fred Hoffman.

-Before 1994 I was forced into a South Central L.A.
-Studio for 6 years to keep my overhead low enough to keep building sculpture.
+I was forced to move to South Central L.A. for 6 years to keep my overhead low enough to continue to afford building sculpture full time.

-It was unsafe for my new wife and once again I found safe low overhead on the outskirts of Palm Springs where I live today.
+The neighborhood was unsafe for my new Dutch wife and once again I found safer low overhead on the outskirts of Palm Springs where I built a studio compound and work today.